DataDog/documentation/content/en/agent/cluster_agent/event_collection.md

 ---

-If it's not done already review the [setup instructions to install the Datadog Cluster Agent][1].
-To enable event collection with the cluster Agent.
+If you haven't yet, review the [setup instructions to install the Datadog Cluster Agent][1] and enable event collection.

 1. Disable leader election in your Datadog Node Agent Daemonset by setting the `leader_election` variable or `DD_LEADER_ELECTION` environment variable to `false`.

-2. Set in your Cluster Agent deployment file the `DD_COLLECT_KUBERNETES_EVENTS` and `DD_LEADER_ELECTION` environment variable to `true`:
+2. In your Cluster Agent deployment file, set the `DD_COLLECT_KUBERNETES_EVENTS` and `DD_LEADER_ELECTION` environment variable to `true`:

       ```
         - name: DD_COLLECT_KUBERNETES_EVENTS